 Pockets: 4

-What we like: Thin, breathable fabrics are great for mid-summer travel.
+What we like: Thin, breathable fabric is great for mid-summer travel.

 What we don’t: Lightweight build sacrifices some durability.

-Mountain Hardwear’s Dynama/2 Ankle tops our women’s hiking pant round-up for its great breathability and streamlined fit that moves with you, and the High Rise Jogger variation has similar appeal for travel.
-Made with thin nylon and a little elastane for added mobility, the Dynama has a very light and airy feel (it’s the lightest design on our list at a scant 4.1 oz.), does a great job at wicking moisture, and is quick to dry when wet.
+Mountain Hardwear’s Dynama Ankle Pant is one of our favorite hiking pants thanks to its great breathability and streamlined fit that moves with you, and the High Rise Jogger variation has a similar appeal for travel.
+Made with thin nylon and a little elastane for added mobility, the Dynama has a very light and airy feel (it’s the lightest design on our list at a scant 4.1 oz.), does a great job at wicking moisture and is quick to dry when wet.
 Another highlight is the wide, closure-free elastic waistband, which fits comfortably under a pack’s hipbelt and minimizes chafing and discomfort on sweaty skin.
 Tack on a relaxed but tailored jogger cut and two large zipper-equipped cargo pockets (plus two deep hand pockets), and you get a stylish and practical pant that’s well suited for mid-summer travel, hot-weather hikes, or simply lounging around on rest days.

 Travelers headed to warm destinations will find a lot to like about the Mountain Hardwear Dynama High Rise Jogger, but there are some notable trade-offs to the lightweight build.
-First, similar to the Aphrodite 2.0 above, the Dynama doesn’t hold up well to frequent wear—the thin fabric is prone to pilling over time, and you’ll want to exercise caution if you wear them on the trail to avoid snags from branches or rocks.
-During testing, one of the thigh pockets also tore at the bottom, rendering it useless (although to be fair, we did put the pants through the wringer by climbing in them).
-Additionally, the waistband—while comfortable—doesn’t hold its structure well over time and is noticeably thinner than competitors like the Aphrodite, Lululemon Stretch High-Rise Jogger, and Patagonia Happy Hike Studio above.
-But if you treat them well and don’t mind the inherent downsides to the thin fabric, the Dynama is one of the best options here for keeping you comfortable in sweltering heat.
+First, similar to the Aphrodite 2.0 and Koen above, the Dynama doesn’t hold up well to frequent wear—the thin fabric is prone to pilling over time, and you’ll want to exercise caution if you wear them on the trail to avoid snags from branches or rocks.
+During testing, one of the thigh pockets also tore at the bottom, rendering it useless (although, to be fair, we did put the pants through the wringer by climbing in them).
+Additionally, the waistband—while comfortable—doesn’t hold its structure well over time and is noticeably thinner than competitors like the Patagonia Happy Hike Studio above.
+But if you treat the Dynama well and don’t mind the inherent downsides to the thin fabric, it's a great option for keeping you comfortable in sweltering heat.

 See the Mountain Hardwear Dynama Jogger